Phishing

 Newsworthy social engineering attack examples

 In a 2019 pretexting attack, criminals impersonating an executive of Japanese media company NIKKEI made an urgent request to a carefully selected employee in New York.
-The scammers talked the employee into transferring $29m from the company and into their bank account.
+The attackers talked the employee into transferring $29m from the company into their bank account.

-Less than two years later, vishing and smishing attacks on communications company Twilio convinced employees to give them their company passwords, allowing attackers to access customer information.
+Less than two years later, vishing and smishing attacks on communications company Twilio convinced employees to share their company passwords, allowing attackers to access customer information.
 The company said attackers compromised only a limited number of customer accounts.

 More recently, in September 2022, employees at GitHub were targeted with phishing emails impersonating CircleCI (a legitimate DevOps platform used by GitHub employees) that took them to a phishing website where their credentials and authentication codes were stolen.

-In a similar attack in February 2023, a phishing campaign targeting social media company Reddit employees induced an employee to deliver login credentials to a website designed to look like the company's intranet site.
+In a similar attack in February 2023, a phishing campaign targeting employees at the social media company Reddit induced someone to enter their log-in credentials into a website designed to look like the company's intranet site.
 The employee realized their mistake soon afterward and reported it to the company, which then locked out the intruder.

 How to protect your information from social engineering attacks